 I recently read a book with this arresting title.
 So is it true that omega 6 is bad enough to be called The Devil’s Fat?
-Well yes, I think it is, at least it is in the excessive quantities that people are eating these days.
+Well yes, I think it is, at least it is in the damaged form and excessive quantities that people are eating it these days.

 Omega 6 is an essential fatty acid.
 That means our bodies cannot produce it and we have to get it from our food.
 The fact that it is an ‘essential’ fat has led to polyunsaturated fats being promoted (mainly by the vegetable oil industry) as healthy.